 - Compassion fatigue: Working with victims of child abuse, rape, drug disorders and similar societal problems can be emotionally and spiritually draining.

-- Erratic schedule: Although some social workers work primarily in an office setting from nine to five, they may also be called upon to handle emergencies and crises, and they may be required to drive to their clients’ homes.
+- Erratic schedule: Although some social workers work primarily in an office setting with regular business hours, they may also be called upon to handle emergencies and crises, and they may be required to drive to their clients’ homes.

-Direct practice and clinical social workers do work directly with clients.
-A direct practice social worker can often enter the field with just a bachelor’s degree, although some states and employers may require a master’s.
-Direct practice social workers help clients navigate the challenges in life by connecting them to community resources.
+For example, a direct practice social worker may help a client struggling with addiction access a treatment program.
 Some work for school systems, where they focus on students in need, while others may conduct home visits to assess child safety and evaluate potential foster homes.

-All aspiring social workers must have at least a bachelor’s degree.
-The ideal is to apply to a bachelor’s degree program that specializes in social work, such as a Bachelor of Science in Sociology with an Emphasis in Social Work.
-This specialized degree program will likely explore key subject areas such as:
+All aspiring social workers must have at least a bachelor’s degree.5 It’s ideal to apply to a bachelor’s degree program that specializes in social work, such as a Bachelor of Social Work (BSW).
+This specialized degree program will likely explore key subject areas, such as: